-If you purchase Company Shares and Company Warrants in this Offering, your ownership interest will be diluted to the extent of the difference between the combined public offering price per Company Share and accompanying Company Warrant and the pro forma as adjusted net tangible book value per share of our common stock immediately after this Offering.
-Some of the information that we provide in this discussion is on a pro forma to give further effect to our issuance and sale of [ ] Company Shares and accompanying Company Warrants at an assumed combined public offering price of \$[ ] per Company Share and Company Warrant, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If you've purchased Company Shares and Company Warrants in this Offering, your ownership interest will be diluted to the extent of the difference between the combined public offering price per Company Share and accompanying Company Warrant and the pro forma as adjusted net tangible book value per share of our common stock immediately upon the closing of this Offering.
+Some of the information that we provide in this discussion is on a pro forma basis to give further effect to our issuance and sale of 1,028,710 Company Shares and accompanying Company Warrants at a combined public offering price of \$3.782 per Company Share and Company Warrant and 478,429 Pre-Funded Warrant and accompanying Company Warrant at a combined public offering price of \$3.781 per Pre-Funded Warrant and accompanying Company Warrant at a combined public offering expenses payable by us (assuming the issuance of the 478,429 shares underlying the prefunded warrants).

-The net tangible book value of our common stock as of September 30, 2023 was \$3,768,826 or \$0.62 per share.
-Net tangible book value per share represents our total tangible assets (which excludes deferred offering costs, which were \$0 at September 30, 2023 less our total liabilities, divided by the number of shares of outstanding common stock).
+The net tangible book value of our common stock as of September 30, 2023, was \$3,768,826 or \$0.62 per share.
+Net tangible book value per share represents our total tangible assets (which excludes deferred offering costs, which were \$0 at September 30, 2023, less our total liabilities, divided by the number of shares of outstanding common stock).